 In papaya, the nutrient requirement will vary from cultivar to cultivar.
-Generally, in Coorg Honey Dew variety, an average dose of 250g of Nitrogen, 250g P2O5 (phosphorous) and 1000g K2 O per plant proved best.
-The amount of total soluble solids is dependent on an interaction between K and N. The application of various micronutrients provided the good yields in papaya.
+Generally, in Coorg Honey Dew variety, an average dose of 250g of Nitrogen, 250g P2O5 (phosphorous), and 1000g K2 O per plant proved best.
+The amount of total soluble solids is dependent on an interaction between K and N. The application of various micronutrients provided good yields in papaya.

 Practice weeding regularly to keep the field weed-free.
-Black polythene mulch will ensure in getting high yields and growth of papaya.
+Black polythene mulch will ensure getting high yields and growth of papaya.
 In papaya cultivation, sawdust and peat mulches are also used for good results.

 Papaya responds well to better water management.
 Adequate irrigation helps in rapid fruit development and regular yield.
 The plant is highly sensitive to waterlogged conditions, and hence it is most important to prevent waterlogging.
 In well-drained soils, irrigation at shorter intervals during the early crop stages results in good establishment and also encourages better plant development.
 The dense root system is fairly drought resistant, but irrigation may be required in dry months.
 Provide irrigation for every 7-10 days interval.

 Earthing up in papaya is very important to practice which is practiced after the 4th, 6th, and 8th months after planting the seedlings.